acropacific/openvidu-sample-basic-plainjs/README.md

 # openvidu-sample-basic-plainjs

-This is an OpenVidu sample SPA web page implemented in plain JavaScript (without any JavaScript framework).
+This repository contains a group videoconference sample application implemented using OpenVidu.
+This application is a SPA page implemented in plain JavaScript (without any JavaScript framework).

-## Start OpenVidu service
+## Start OpenVidu Development Server

-To develop a OpenVidu app you have to start OpenVidu Development Server.
-This server included all services needed to develop a videoconference web application.
+To develop a videoconference application with OpenVidu you first have to start an OpenVidu Development Server, that contains all needed services.
 OpenVidu Development Server is distributed in a single docker image.

 To execute OpenVidu Development Server in your local development computer, you need to have docker software installed.
 You can [install it on Windows, Mac or Linux](https://docs.docker.com/engine/installation/).